-Not only can the kids use a salt tray to learn and practice letter and number formation, they can doodle and draw on it as well.
-And anytime they want to start over, they can just give the tray a shake, and voila… a smooth, clean surface of salt to write in again.
+What better way for your child to learn and practice letter and number formation or when learning how to write his or her name?
+Your child can also doodle and draw on a salt tray, and anytime they want to start over, they just give the tray a shake.
+Voila… a smooth, clean surface of salt to write in again.

 This wasn’t our first time using salt for a letter-learning activity, but was our first time using an actual salt tray.
 It was a such a lovely experience!
 Seeing our drawings appear in the salt, and listening to the soft, scratchy sound it made was relaxing and therapeutic.